The Logistics of Caring

 The Human Rights Campaign (HRC) is America's largest civil rights organization working to achieve lesbian, gay, bisexual and transgender equality.
 In addition to their other efforts, HRC has joined forces with The UPS Foundation to create and fund the Workplace Project.
 The collaboration advocates for policies that prohibit discrimination against LGBT workers, provide employees with equal benefits and encourage appropriate marketing within every work environment.

-UPS employees are passionate about making the world a better place, which is why they volunteer for more than 1.8 million hours in our local communities and with their favorite nonprofit organizations every year.
+UPS employees are passionate about making the world a better place, which is why they volunteered more than 2.35 million hours in local communities with their favorite nonprofit organizations last year.
 The UPS Foundation provides those organizations with the operational expertise, leadership development and technology enhancements they need to tackle today's societal challenges.

 While volunteerism is a year-round priority, we place special emphasis on community service every October in celebration of UPS's Global Volunteer Month.
-Some UPSers use this time to help with volunteer projects put on by their team or department, while others spend their time helping an organization with which they're already involved.
+Some UPSers use this time to help with volunteer projects put on by their team or department, while others spend their time volunteering with organizations on their own.
+At the end of Global Volunteer Month, The UPS Foundation awards a $10,000 grant to a nonprofit in each UPS region and business unit.

 Local Grants Program

-The UPS Foundation allocates local funding for each of UPS's 13 districts, regions and business units so our employees can determine which organization will best address the unique needs of their communities.
-For an organization to be eligible, their UPS volunteer must log 50 hours of community service and be nominated by UPS's local Community Involvement Committee.
-At the end of Global Volunteer Month, The UPS Foundation awards a $10,000 grant to a nonprofit in each U.S. region and business unit.
-Some of our grantees to date include the Ana si Copii House and Seton Home.
+The UPS Foundation allocates local funding for each of UPS's regions, districts, and business units around the world so our employees can determine which organizations will best address the unique needs of their communities.
+For an organization to be eligible, UPS volunteers must log a minimum of 50 group hours of community service logged into the Neighbor to Neighbor System, aligned with The UPS Foundation’s four focus areas, and be nominated by UPS's local Community Involvement Committee.

 Corporate Grants Program

-In addition to U.S.-based organizations, The UPS Foundation also provides funding to other nonprofits around the world.
-In 2013, The UPS Foundation awarded a $1.2 million grant to the Points of Light Foundation, the world's largest organization dedicated to volunteer leadership services.
-The funds will go toward developing innovative technologies and training to better mobilize volunteers in times of disaster, assisting a veteran's leadership program and the sponsorship of the 2014 Points of Light Tribute awards.
+The UPS Foundation provides funding to nonprofits around the world.
+In 2015, The UPS Foundation awarded a $1.2 million grant to the Points of Light Foundation, the world's largest organization dedicated to volunteer leadership services.
+The funds will go toward volunteer-based solutions to increase disaster preparedness and the capacity to respond to disasters, spur the international growth of volunteerism, engage veterans in volunteer service and provide service to veterans, and strengthen nonprofits to more effectively engage volunteers.

 Jim Casey Community Service Award

 UPS aims to make the world a safer place by using our company's logistics expertise and training to teach safety practices in the local and global communities we serve.
-The UPS Foundation supports these efforts by creating and funding programs focused on road safety and humanitarian relief.
+The UPS Foundation supports these efforts by creating and funding programs focused on road safety and humanitarian relief and resilience.
+In 2015, The UPS Foundation donated $12.1 million in financial and in-kind contributions to organizations that embody community safety.

 Year after year, UPS drivers are recognized for being among the safest drivers on the road.
 Their extensive training teaches them to always be aware of their surroundings and ready to react when necessary.
 Since motor vehicle accidents are the leading cause of death among teens, we created the Road Code® Teen Safe Driving Program in partnership with Boys & Girls Clubs of America to share our successful training methods and educate young drivers on safe driving habits.